leonvanbokhorst/tame-the-weights/README.md

 To configure API credentials for data generation, see [API Credentials Setup](docs/env_setup.md).

+For details on the tools used for GGUF conversion, see [llama.cpp and GGUF for Ollama](docs/gguf_and_ollama.md).

+For details on merging adapters, see [Merging LoRA Adapters](docs/merging_adapters.md).

 ## 📝 Notes

 - This project demonstrates Parameter-Efficient Fine-Tuning (PEFT) using LoRA.